 "The development of the idea that the sympathico-adrenal system is concerned with the maintenance of homeostasis, that it acts reciprocally with the exterofective system to prevent marked disturbances of the internal environment, is not a fundamental modification of the emergency theory.
 As already indicated, if emergencies do not arise—indeed, if reactions to the outer world do not occur—the sympathico-adrenal system is not a necessity.
 It plays its normal role, however, not only in emergencies of a grave character, but also in the minor adjustments of the organism required by responses to the environment."

-In subsequent decades however, this original interpretation became somewhat "twisted".
+In subsequent decades however, this original interpretation was eroded.

 SNS activity became synonymous with threat (i.e. danger, lack of safety or threat to life).
 And subsequent conceptualizations drifted away from the idea of sympathetic driven responses as everyday physiological mechanisms designed for optimization, toward survival-based pathological mechanisms designed for danger and threat.